dssg/humanaifutures/README.md

 ### Jan 20:	How is AI being used today in the business world?

 - <img src='images/lectureicon.png' width='25'/> [Lecture Slides](https://docs.google.com/presentation/d/1ZIfrAq4kdhIakNvwDRz4Zu9SoVZ4YMRBRC1pkXUS1k0/edit#slide=id.p)

-**For Class**: Read or watch at least one of the articles and videos below (and at least skim the others)  and come to class prepared to discuss them.
+**Before Class**: Read or watch at least one of the articles and videos below (and at least skim the others)  and come to class prepared to discuss them.

 *Readings and Videos:*
 - [27 Examples of Artificial Intelligence Shaking Up Business as Usual](https://builtin.com/artificial-intelligence/examples-ai-in-industry)